Elephant418/Ubiq/doc/object/get_attribute_names.md

 array \UObject\get_attribute_names( mixed $class );
 ```

-Return the name of the public attributes of the passed class.
+Returns the name of the public attributes of the passed class.